How data archiving plays an important role in business

 Identifying what type of data to keep and more importantly where to store it, who is allowed access and what regulatory compliance for eDiscovery is needed all play a large part when considering Data Archiving.
 It is a well known fact that over 80% of data stored is inactive after just 60 days!

 A reliable data archiving solution will drive efficiencies, improve compliance with accelerated performance and cost savings.
-If you need to know more please call us on +44 (01256) 331614 or firstname.lastname@example.org for advice.
+If you need to know more please contact us using the details below.